-Dining in Sydney Australia can be expensive for the modest traveler.
+Dining in Sydney, Australia can be expensive for the modest traveler.
 But, that doesn’t mean that you can’t have a memorable dining experience as you travel through Australia’s capital.
-In this blog, we share one dining experience that we rank amongst the best cheap eats in Sydney, Australia: Harry’s Cafe de Wheels.
-This experience is 100% Australian, it has been highlighted by culinary greats such as Anthony Bourdain, and it will not break the bank.
+In this blog, I share one dining experience that I rank amongst the best cheap eats in Sydney, Australia: Harry’s Cafe de Wheels.
+This experience is 100% Australian, has been highlighted by culinary greats such as Anthony Bourdain, it will not break the bank, and it is some of the best food in Sydney.

 Introducing Harry’s Cafe de Wheels

-We first learned about Harry’s Cafe de Wheels while visiting Sydney in 2017.
-We were initially shocked by the high prices of food and drink throughout the city, but we still wanted to have a memorable experience that included delicious local eats.
-Naturally, we began to watch episodes of cooking and travel shows that took place in the city.
-This is when we encountered Anthony Bourdain’s episode of No Reservations that features Harry’s famous meat pies.
+I first learned about Harry’s Cafe de Wheels while visiting Sydney in 2017.
+My partner and I were initially shocked by the high prices of food and drink throughout the city.
+However we still wanted to have a memorable experience that included delicious local food.
+Naturally, we began to watch episodes of cooking and travel shows that took place in the city, which is when we encountered Anthony Bourdain’s episode of No Reservations that features Harry’s famous meat pies.

 What makes this tiny restaurant on wheels a great travel experiences, however, reaches beyond those famous meat pies.
-Harry’s Cafe de Wheels has a long and rich history in Sydney starting way back in 1936 when Harry Edwards opened the food cart near the Woolloomoolooo naval dockyard.
-Toward the end of the century, word of Harry’s had spread worldwide, attracting celebrities from all facets of the entertainment industry and further solidifying the “famous” in Harry’s famous meat pies.
+Harry’s Cafe de Wheels has a long and rich history in Sydney.
+To begin, Harry’s Cafe de Wheels started in 1936 when Harry Edwards opened the food cart near the Woolloomoolooo naval dockyard.
+Toward the end of the century, word of Harry’s had spread worldwide, attracting celebrities from all facets of the entertainment industry.
+Thus, further solidifying the “famous” in Harry’s famous meat pies.

 We took the longer route through the parks pictured in the map above.
-That meant the walk was about 30 minutes including all our stops to take in the city’s scenery.
-It was just long enough to work-up an appetite!
+That meant the walk was about 30 minutes including all our stops to take in the city’s amazing scenery.
+The walk was just long enough to work-up an appetite!

 Harry’s Meat Pies and a Ginger Beer